| In the judgment of this writer, many descendants of

 of descendants.
 Recent studies have strengthened my conviction of many

-in the public domain pertaining to the parents of FREDERICK CROOM is
+in the public domain since the 1950s pertaining to the parents of FREDERICK CROOM is

 incorrect.